gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 34. **Harrisburg University CyberSecurity** Collection of 18 curated talks.
 Scroll down to CYBER SECURITY section.
 You will see there are 4 categories Resource Sharing, Tools & Techniques, Red Team (Offensive Security) and Blue Teaming (Defensive Security).
 Lot of content in here; something for everyone. https://professionaled.harrisburgu.edu/online-content/

 35. **OnRamp 101-Level ICS Security Workshop** Starts this 4/28.
 10 videos, Q&A / discussion, bonus audio, great links.
-Get up to speed fast on ICS security. https://onramp-3.s4xevents.com
+Get up to speed fast on ICS security.
+It runs for 5 weeks.
+2 videos per week.
+Then we keep it open for another 3 weeks for 8 in total. https://onramp-3.s4xevents.com

 ## Instructor Led Webinar/ Labs / Workshops
 ### April